mikeb127/Bayesnet-Backpropagation/README.md

 This repo is a basic demonstration of using backpropagation to learn CPT values in a Bayesian Network.
 I have used PDF images of networks from Netica to visualize the before and after results, however it is not nescessary to have Netica to execute the code.

-We start with the Bayesian Network in the file ......
+We start with the Bayesian Network in the before file in the repo:

 ![image](https://user-images.githubusercontent.com/35029869/109891571-6d66c380-7cdd-11eb-8464-ac15d13d7fff.png)